 Investments: Investments are reported at the estimated fair value of the securities.
 Investment income and gains and losses are reported as increases or decreases in net assets without donor restrictions unless a donor or law restricts their use.
-Investment expenses included in net realized and unrealized gains (losses) on the statements of activities for the years ended June 30, 2023 and 2022 were \$37,839 and \$43,438, respectively.
+Investment expenses included in net realized and unrealized gains on the statements of activities for the years ended June 30, 2024 and 2023 were \$40,791 and \$37,839, respectively.
 Purchases and sale of securities are reflected on a trade date basis.
 Gains and losses on the sale of securities are based on the difference between the sale price and the average historical cost basis, where such basis represents the cost of the securities purchased, or the fair value at the date of the receipt for securities received by donation.